 Annihilation started life as the first volume in Jeff VanderMeer’s Southern Reach book trilogy, where a nameless four-woman crew venture into the mysterious Area X. One, a perpetual student and passionate observer of tide pools known only as “the biologist”, served as narrator.

 In Alex ‘Ex Machina’ Garland’s adaptation, the biologist – now named Lena – is played by a characteristically poised Natalie Portman as an ex-military John Hopkins professor.
-Flashbacks reveal her cheating on her angelic-looking soldier husband Kane (Oscar Isaac) with Daniel (Interstellar’s David Gyasi).
+Flashbacks reveal her cheating on her angelic-looking soldier husband Kane (Oscar Isaac) with Interstellar’s David Gyasi.

 Faced with the grotesque fate of being broken down into this new ecosystem, an already cancer-stricken Ventress rages that it feels like dementia.
 Josie refuses to let terror be her surviving fragment.
 She walks peacefully into the flower mannequin forest, buds sprouting from her self-harm scars.

-Is Annihilation, therefore, about how we choose to accept the inevitable?
-While some thought it was about cancer, or interpreted the Shimmer as a manifestation of Lena’s guilt (to others it was about depression, or Pokémon), Garland himself said he was going for something on a theme of self destructiveness.
+Is Annihilation, therefore, about how we accept the inevitable?
+Some thought the film was about cancer, or they interpreted the Shimmer as a manifestation of Lena’s guilt.
+To others it was about depression, or Pokémon, but Garland himself said he was going for something on a theme of self destructiveness.

 OK, but this stupid thing invaded us.
 Although Lena believes the organism doesn’t ‘want’ anything, it’s hard not to take it personally; there’s something about the fruiting corpse in the swimming pool, or the artfully arranged skeletons, that feel like they sprung from the imagination of a serial killer on NBC’s late, lamented Hannibal.